Vietnam.vn - Nền tảng quảng bá Việt Nam

 Strange victory

-Three years ago, at the 2022 World Championships in Budapest, Popovici - then 17 years old - unexpectedly won gold in both the 100m and 200m freestyle events.
-It was the first time in 49 years that a male swimmer had won gold in both events at the same time on the world green track.
+Three years ago, at the 2022 World Championships in Budapest, Popovici - then 17 years old - unexpectedly won gold medals in both the 100m and 200m freestyle events.
+It was the first time in 49 years that a male swimmer had won gold medals in both events at the same time on the world green track.

-That same year, at the European Championships in Rome, he broke the 100m freestyle world record with a time of 46.86 seconds, earning him the title of "Male Swimmer of the Year" according to two prestigious magazines SwimSwam and Swimming World.
+That same year, at the European Championships in Rome, he broke the 100m freestyle world record with a time of 46.86 seconds, earning him the title of "Male Swimmer of the Year" according to two prestigious magazines, SwimSwam and Swimming World.

 At the 2024 Paris Olympics, Popovici won gold in the 200m freestyle and bronze in the 100m freestyle - a surprising defeat as the gold medalist was Pan Zhanle from China.
 But then in Singapore this summer, Popovici regained his winning streak.

-But Popovici "goes beyond the rules": he has enough speed to win 100m and enough speed endurance to maintain high speed up to 200m.
+But Popovici "overcame the rules": he had enough speed to win 100m and enough speed endurance to maintain high speed up to 200m.

 Swimming World magazine published a scientific report comparing Popovici’s technique in Rome and Budapest.
-The results showed a near-ideal combination of stroke rate and stroke length, and Popovici’s turn and start technique were surprisingly optimized.
+The results showed a near-perfect combination of stroke rate and stroke length, and Popovici’s turn and start technique were surprisingly optimized.
 In almost every race, Popovici kept a steady pace, not rushing too fast at the start and then falling behind in the end.

 Popovici - Ảnh 2.